dune-community/dune-xt-common/CONTRIBUTING.md

 # Coding style

-Every project has its own style, so here it is: we use clang-format to handle all formatting and provide a corresponding `.clang-format` style specification file (see below for details).
+Every project has its own style, so here it is: we use clang-format to handle all formatting and provide a corresponding `.clang-format` style specification file (some of which we explain below).
+It is convenient to integrate `clang-format` with your favorite IDE.
 This means that everything related to whitespace, brackets, comments, braces, macros, etc. is determined by clang-format, no flexibilty here (apart from one exception, see below).
 _I repeat: no flexibility at all regarding these._